 A Swedish perspective

-Writers with a Swedish-language background may note that fold-down text elements entitled "A Swedish perspective" provide additional information about differences between Swedish and English.
+Writers with a Swedish-language background may note that on the AWELU platform, fold-down text elements entitled "A Swedish perspective" provide additional information about differences between Swedish and English.

 Regarding vocabulary, we recommend that you read the following AWELU texts before you start writing: